-The Oceano Community Services District Board of Directors meets at the District Board Room or via Zoom videoconference on the second and fourth Wednesday of each month.
-Meeting dates and agendas are posted in the District office located at 1655 Front Street, Oceano, CA as well as on the website at www.oceanocsd.org.
+The Oceano Community Services District Board of Directors meets at the District Board Room on the second and fourth Wednesday of each month.
+Meeting dates and agendas are posted in the OCSD office located at 1655 Front Street, Oceano, CA as well as on the website at www.oceanocsd.org.